centminmod/docker-centos6-siege/README.md

-Docker based image for Siege http / https load tester benchmark tool on CentOS 6.6 intended for use with [CentminMod.com LEMP stack](http://centminmod.com).
+Docker based image for Siege http / https load tester & other http load testing and benchmarking tools on CentOS 6.6 intended for use with [CentminMod.com LEMP stack](http://centminmod.com).

 ### My Docker Hub repo